The Atlantic Wind Connection

 About Atlantic Grid Development

-Melnyk was joined by Ken Epp and Mohamed El-Gassier, industry leaders in high-voltage direct current transmission at DC Interconnect; Elias Farrah, an expert in transmission regulation at Winston & Strawn LLP; and Robert Mitchell, Paul McCoy and Marty Walicki, principles of Trans-Elect, a successful and experienced independent transmission company.
+Melnyk was joined by Ken Epp and Mohamed El-Gassier, industry leaders in high-voltage direct current transmission at DC Interconnect; Eli Farrah, an expert in transmission regulation at Winston & Strawn; and Robert Mitchell, Paul McCoy and Marty Walicki, principals of Trans-Elect, a successful and experienced independent transmission company.

-Based in Vancouver, British Columbia, DC Interconnect, Inc. (DCI) specializes in the development and systematic integration of advanced high-voltage dc (HVDC) transmission technology to facilitate access to new resources, increase transmission capacity and transfer capability in existing power grids, improve the efficiency of the operation of electricity markets and prevent regional blackouts.
+Based in Vancouver, British Columbia, DC Interconnect, Inc. (DCI) specializes in the development and systematic integration of advanced High-Voltage Direct-Current (HVDC) transmission technology to facilitate access to new resources, increase transmission capacity and transfer capability in existing power grids, improve the efficiency of the operation of electricity markets and prevent regional blackouts.

 About Winston & Strawn LLP

 Eli Farrah is Project Counsel and partner at Winston & Strawn LLP, an international law firm with nearly 1,000 attorneys among 15 offices in Beijing, Charlotte, Chicago, Geneva, Hong Kong, Houston, London, Los Angeles, Moscow, New York, Newark, Paris, San Francisco, Shanghai, and Washington, D.C.
 Eli represents transmission owners, developers, lenders and investors with respect to all issues affecting electric transmission projects and facilities.